Promethium0/RTCV_Plugin_Template/README.md

-# RTCV_Plugin_Template
+# RTCV_PluginTemplate
-General use Plugin Template for creating RTCV Plugins.
-The template is based on nullshock78's works on plugin creation.
+General use Plugin Template for RTCV ( https://github.com/ircluzar/RTCV )

+Based on nullshock78's works on plugin creation.

+# Setup
+You will need to reference DLLs from RTCV, which can be found in the releases or by building it yourself